-(d) Intrinsically valuable documents that constitute trust property of the client must be delivered to the client as provided in Rule 1.15.
+- (d) Intrinsically valuable documents that constitute trust property of the client must be delivered to the client as provided in Rule 1.15.
 All other intrinsically valuable documents must be appropriately safeguarded and delivered in accordance with paragraph (b) above or retained until such time as the documents no longer possess intrinsic value.
-If the client cannot be found, the lawyer shall securely retain such documents or, where applicable, deliver such items to an appropriate governmental repository.

-(e) A lawyer shall not destroy a client's file if the lawyer knows or reasonably should know that:

-(1) a lawsuit or other legal claim related to the client matter is pending or reasonably anticipated;

-(2) a criminal or other governmental investigation related to the client matter is pending or reasonably anticipated; or

-(3) a disciplinary investigation or proceeding related to the client matter or a claim before the Client Protection Fund Committee is pending or reasonably anticipated.
+If the client cannot be found, the lawyer shall securely retain such documents or, where applicable, deliver such items to an appropriate governmental repository. - (e) A lawyer shall not destroy a client's file if the lawyer knows or reasonably should know that: - (1) a lawsuit or other legal claim related to the client matter is pending or reasonably anticipated; - (2) a criminal or other governmental investigation related to the client matter is pending or reasonably anticipated; or - (3) a disciplinary investigation or proceeding related to the client matter or a claim before the Client Protection Fund Committee is pending or reasonably anticipated.

-(f) Criminal defense counsel, counsel in juvenile cases and protective counsel appointed pursuant to the Wyoming Rules of Disciplinary Procedure shall retain a client's files as follows:

-(1) for the life of the client if the matter resulted in a conviction and a sentence of death or life imprisonment with or without the possibility of parole;

-(2) in all other criminal matters, for ten years after the latest of the completion of the representation, the conclusion of all direct appeals, or the running of an incarcerated defendant's maximum period of incarceration, but in no event longer than the life of the client; and

-(3) in all juvenile matters, for five years after the later of the completion of the representation or the conclusion of all direct appeals, but in no event longer than the life of the client;

-(g) A lawyer shall take reasonable measures to ensure that the destruction of all or any portion of a client file shall be carried out in a manner consistent with all applicable confidentiality obligations.
+- (f) Criminal defense counsel, counsel in juvenile cases and protective counsel appointed pursuant to the Wyoming Rules of Disciplinary Procedure shall retain a client's files as follows: - (1) for the life of the client in criminal matters that resulted in a conviction and a sentence of death or life imprisonment with or without the possibility of parole; - (2) in criminal matters that resulted in a conviction and a period of incarceration, for five years after the later of the completion of the representation, the conclusion of all direct appeals, or the end of the client's maximum period of incarceration, but in no event longer than the life of the client; and - (3) in all other criminal matters and in all juvenile matters, for five years after the later of the completion of the representation or the conclusion of all direct appeals, but in no event longer than the life of the client. - (g) A lawyer shall take reasonable measures to ensure that the destruction of all or any portion of a client file shall be carried out in a manner consistent with all applicable confidentiality obligations.